0xMartin/NetworkAppTestingTool/keywords.md

 ### call_keyword

 This keyword is used to invoke a custom keyword that has been previously defined.
 You can also define input parameters for the custom keyword, which can be used within the keyword's steps.
+Nested call of custom keyword is not allowed.

 | **Parameter** | **Type** | **Description**                               |
 | ------------- | -------- | --------------------------------------------- |